 - Health Worries

-The emotional parameter can be extra challenging for highly sensitive people living with mental health conditions, like:
+Emotional challenges can be more intense for highly sensitive people living with mental health conditions, such as:

 - Attention Deficit Hyperactivity Disorder (ADHD)